 Approved design definition file and design justification file [DDF, DJF; CDR].

-In case the software detailed design is baselined before the start of the coding, the part of the CDR addressing the software detailed design, the interfaces design and the software budget shall be held in a separate joint review anticipating the CDR, in a detailed design review (DDR).
+The part of the CDR addressing the software detailed design, the interfaces design and the software budget shall be held in a separate joint review anticipating the CDR, in a detailed design review (DDR).

+AIM: To baseline the software detailed design before the start of the coding.

+e.g. in case of complex software products or when an early baseline of the design is required.

 Approved detailed design, interface design and budget [DDF, DJF; CDR].

+The CDR shall include a review of the security integration and validation activities, including security testing.

 Qualification review

 After completion of the software validation against the requirements baseline, and the verification activities, a qualification review (QR) shall take place.

+AIM: To ensure that verification and validation processes have been completed successfully.

 Qualified software product [RB, TS, DDF, DJF, MGT, MF; QR].

+The QR shall include a review of the security verification and validation activities.

 Acceptance review

 After completion of the software delivery and installation, and software acceptance, an acceptance review (AR) shall take place.